 As a product designer, the main challenge is creating a design with a positive user experience.
 These questions seek at hitting that benchmark for your target users.

 Thank you for reading!
-I hope these questions help with your future design projects.
-If there are any additional questions you feel should be included, please reach out!
-I am eager to hear from you.
+I hope these questions help with future design projects.